Boccca2014/CodeGra.de/docs/user/management.rst

 multiple levels and corresponding points.
 All components in a CodeGrade rubric can have a name and description.

-A new category can be created by clicking the :fa:`plus` button.
+A new rubric can be created by clicking the :fa:`plus` button.
 You can also import a rubric by clicking the :fa:`copy` button.

-After creating a new rubric or copying an existing rubric you can add categories by pressing the :fa:`plus` icon in the tab bar.
-After creating a category you have to select one of two types:
+After creating a new rubric or copying an existing rubric you can add categories by pressing :fa:`plus` at the end of the list of categories.
+There are two types of categories:

 Discrete rubric categories
 ++++++++++++++++++++++++++++